mathanraj0601/Devops/Shell scripting/shell-scripting.md

 - There is no need to specify for success but for failed specify in the script `exit "non-zero-value*` example `exit 12`

+- To user know the script is failed by mentioning the exit code

 ## Function
 - To create a modular script without duplicates syntax :